divyalalwani64/leetcode/README.md

 Output: 3</br>
 Explanation: The first two digits or the last three digits are consecutive 1s.
 The maximum number of consecutive 1s is 3.</br>

-Algorithm:
+Algorithm:</br>
-1.we will iterate through all the elements.
+1.we will iterate through all the elements.</br>
-2. if element is 1, will increase the counter.
+2. if element is 1, will increase the counter.</br>
-3. else, will compare that counter has the max value, and reintialize counter to 0.
+3. else, will compare that counter has the max value, and reintialize counter to 0.</br>
 ```bash
 class Solution {
     public int findMaxConsecutiveOnes(int[] nums) {